ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/regressions.md

 ![](/assets/regression-discrete.png)Here is continuous example, both input and output are numerical.
 For example, taller person weights more, this is called continous learning. ![](/assets/regression-continous.png)Here are few other examples to test your understanding of discreet and continuous learning. ![](/assets/regression-examples.png)Here is one more example. ![](/assets/regression-example2.png)

+Linear regression is meant for numerical results \(this chapter is only about linear regression\).
+Logistic regression is for discrete results \(used for classification\).

+Both linear regression and logistic regression have the same drawbacks.
+Both have the tendency to “overfit,” which means the model adapts too exactly to the data at the expense of the ability to generalise to previously unseen data.
+Because of that, both models are often “regularised,” which means they have certain penalties to prevent overfit.
+Another drawback of linear models is that, since they’re so simple, they tend to have trouble predicting more complex behaviours.

 ## Slope And Intercept

 Slope says the angle of the line.
 Intercept says where the line is positioned. ![](/assets/slope-intercept.png)Here is another example showing slope and intercept.
 In SciKitt, coef\_\_ is slope. ![](/assets/slope-intercept-2.png)